danielsarasohn/Drones/README.md

 blynk_blink_example.ino is a operational blynk example code.
 The serial error has been fixed in this download

 joystick_test is a code to test the joystick.
 We got it working

+carkeypadtest.ino is the code for a 4x4 matrix keypad that we will be using to turn our car on and off